Approaching the problem of scaling mathematically

 - Data volume - how much state the system stores and scans

-- Concurrent connections - how many things stay open simultaneously
+- Concurrent connections - how many things stay open at once

 Common bottlenecks